NammIsADev/MinecraftBEOnPC/README.md

 MBOP (Minecraft Bedrock on PC) is a tool that can play Minecraft PE on your computer.

 > [!WARNING]
-> For educational use only, you need to get legit Minecraft on Linux edition!
+> For educational use only, you need to get legit Minecraft APK on Linux edition!
 > (Applied for Windows too)

 # Compatibility